 5. In case of ECS VNF instantiation success, the producer creates the MOI (Managed Object Instance) for ECSFunction IOC.
 The MOI shall contain attributes as defined in ECSFunction IOC.
 The Provisioning MnS Producer sends a Notification to indicate the ECSFunction instance has been created.

-7.1.3.2 ECS instantiation
+7.1.3.2 ECS termination

 Figure 7.1.3.2-1 shows that the PLMN operator or ECSP as the consumer requests the ECS termination via the provisioning MnS.